-This project was taken up by the Adani Foundation in Gandhinagar district of Gujarat with an objective to conserve the lake and its surrounding environment.
-The total area covered under the project is 17,192 sq m, out of which the area of lake is 13,297 sq m.
-This development will help in water conservation as well as developing a walking pathway around the lake with features like lighting, drinking water facility, toilet blocks, children's play area with plantation.
+The school was established in 1977.
+After the Adani Foundation started managing it, the strength of a walking pathway around the lake with features like lighting, drinking water facility, toilet blocks, children's play area with plantation.
 There are 816 families (population of around 4,000) living in a nearby area.
 This will be a value addition to this place of attraction for visitors to Vasania Mahadev and 51 ft tall Lord Hanuman statue.